Our Work

 ADOPTION:

 The “Teach For Wellness” community continued to expand over the following year with a monthly newsletter containing wellness tips for educators, and by the end of the 2022-2023 school year there were over 500 educators engaged regularly with experts on a variety of mental health topics.
+A research article studying our CBT webinar found an increase in attendees’ knowledge and comfort using CBT skills in the classroom.
 In the summer of 2023, in response to increasing demand, we held another free webinar on bringing trauma-informed teaching strategies into classrooms.
+That fall, stewardship of Teach For Wellness was transitioned to the Teacher Collaborative, empowering educators to build resilient and healthy classrooms for themselves and their students.

 PROBLEM: